panzerdp/dmitripavlutin.com/content/posts/2016-06-14-three-dots/index.md

 The array literal `[item1, item2, .., itemN]` does not provide functionality other than enumerating the initial array elements.

-The spread operator improves array literals by allowing to insert on the fly another arrays (or any other [iterables](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols#Iterable_examples)) into the initialized instance.
+The spread operator improves array literals by allowing to insert on the fly other arrays (or any other [iterables](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols#Iterable_examples)) into the initialized instance.
 This improvement makes easier to accomplish common tasks described below.

 **Create** an array with initial elements **from another array**: